The Middleport Pottery of Burgess and Leigh (opened 1888)

 The transfer shop - applying the transfer to the ware

-Location 23 on the index diagram
+Location 23 on the plan

 Moving across the yard from the packing shop to the first floor transfer shop.